serverless/dashboard/docs/concepts/traces.md

 ## Child Spans
 Traces also contain a collection of Child Spans.
-These spans provide more detailed specifics about the start adn stop times of events instrumented with our Serverless Runtime collectors.
+These spans provide more detailed specifics about the start and stop times of events instrumented with our Serverless Runtime collectors.

 These share the same [tagging](tags.md) and unique identifiers as a T